camunda/camunda-docs-manual/content/reference/rest/overview/_index.md

 ## Exception codes

-Whenever an error occurs, the REST API exposes a property `"error"` with a numeric code as value in the response body of the failed request.
+Whenever an error occurs, the REST API exposes a property `"code"` with a numeric code as value in the response body of the failed request.
 Like this, your client application can handle the error in a reliable and automated fashion.
 The `type` property might be too coarse-grained, and the `message` property might change with newer versions.